patel4ay/it3038c-scripts/README.md

 The Install-Directory function creates a directory.
 If directory already exits, it does nothing.
 If directories don't exist, they are created.

     Install-Directory -Path 'C:\it3038c\Projects'

+The Uninstall-Directory function deletes a directory if it exists.

+    Unistall-Directory -Path 'C:\it3038c\Projects'

 Carbon module have various functions.
 These are some of the uses that are helpful in everyday.